Guillaume Depardieu

 Guillaume Jean Maxime Antoine Depardieu (7 April 1971 – 13 October 2008) was a French actor, winner of a César Award, and the oldest child of Gérard Depardieu.

 Early life

-Depardieu was the son of actor Gérard Depardieu and his first wife, actress Élisabeth Depardieu (née Guignot).
-He was the brother of actress Julie Depardieu, and half-brother of Roxane and Jean Depardieu.
+Depardieu was the son of actor Gérard Depardieu and his wife, actress Élisabeth Depardieu (née Guignot).
+He was the older brother of actress Julie Depardieu.
+His two half-siblings, Roxane and Jean, were born when he was an adult.